Computation of forces and stresses in solids: Towards accurate structural optimization with auxiliary-field quantum Monte Carlo: Applications in Geometry Optimization

 We first perform a geometry optimization of atomic positions in bulk Si.
 We consider a cubic supercell with the experimental equilibrium lattice constant of $a=10.263$\,Bohr.
 The initial positions of the atoms are a 50:50 mix of their fractional coordinates in the diamond structure and the $\beta$-tin structure (under strain).
 Fig.~\ref{fig:force-FSSD} illustrates how the system, under PW-AFQMC optimization, transforms into the diamond structure.
 Arrows connect subsequent steps, and in this optimization run, the SET includes two stages, marked by two different colors.
 At the beginning of the optimization (the first stage), the total energy drops quickly and in a few steps the atoms change from their initial positions (depicted in A) to form a pattern that looks like a distorted diamond structure (B).
 The structure then converges more slowly in the energy as the atoms move toward the configuration in C. At this step (step \#13), the structure resembles that of the diamond (mean absolute discrepancy of $\sim$ 0.17 Bohr per DOF), and we obtain an AFQMC total energy that is about 1 part in 3,100 higher than the global minimum at the diamond structure.
 Convergence is considered reached at this step for the first stage, and the optimization undergoes a few steps around this converged position, with a position averaging performed among these converged steps \cite{SC_GeoOpt_paper} to yield a new starting position for the next stage, as indicated by the green oval and arrow.
 By refining the optimization in a second stage of SET, with smaller targeted statistical error in the AFQMC force computations and a reduced step size in FSSD, we approach the correct minimum diamond structure as depicted in D. The SOAP similarity kernel~\cite{Bartok_SOAP_2013} $(1-K^{\mathrm{SOAP}})$ is a measure of how similar the structure is to the target.
 Our final structure in D has a SOAP similarity kernel difference of $10^{-12}$ (mean absolute discrepancy of $\sim$ 0.011 Bohr per DOF), and a total energy within one statistical error bar or one part in 106,000 of the energy of the ideal diamond structure.

 In the second example, we optimize the lattice volume and shape in solid AlN in the wurtzite structure.
 Fig.~\ref{fig:stress-FSSD}(a) illustrates the setup.
 The fractional atomic positions in the cell are fixed to be the values of the wurtzite ($\mathrm{P6_{3}mc}$) structure.
 The initial structure has a mismatch between the atom positions and the lattice structure, which is tetragonal supercell of a cubic NaCl lattice ($c=7.64$ Bohr, $a=b=\sqrt{2}c/2$).
 The target structure, which is the global minimum under ambient condition, is the wurtzite lattice shown on the right.
 This optimization procedure involves 6 degrees of freedom: the lattice constants ($a,b$) and the lattice shape ($c/a$; $\alpha,\beta,\gamma$).
 We again apply the $\mathrm{FSSD}\times\mathrm{SET}$ algorithm for the optimization.
 Instead of the forces as in the example above, this requires repeated computations of the stress tensors with the PW-AFQMC algorithm outlined in the previous section.
 Fig.~\ref{fig:stress-FSSD}(b)(c)(d) demonstrate how the lattice structure transforms towards the global minimum.
 Convergence of all DOF is seen at step \#10 with one stage of $\mathrm{FSSD}\times\mathrm{SET}$.
+The evolution into a final structure of hexagonal wurtzite lattice is evident: $c/a$ increases from $\sqrt{2}$ to $\sim1.60$, and $\gamma$ changes from $90\lyxmathsym{\textdegree}$ to $60\lyxmathsym{\textdegree}$.
+The averaged lattice parameters after convergence show very good agreement with experimental results.